crkn-rcdr/Access-Platform/Databases/README.md

-# Database schemas
+# Database definitions

-Schemas for access platform databases can be found here.
+Schemas, design documents, and test fixtures for databases can be found here.

 Ideally, databases should be defined using [JSON Schema](https://json-schema.org/).
 Discussion about schemas can take place in issues/PRs.